Adversarial Examples for Models of Code

-The main challenge in tackling the above goal is how to explore the vast space of programs that are semantically equivalent to $\mathcal{P}$, and find a program for which $\mathcal{M}$ will predict $\mathcal{T}$.
+The main challenge in tackling the above goal lies in exploring the vast space of programs that are semantically equivalent to $\mathcal{P}$, and finding a program for which $\mathcal{M}$ will predict $y_{bad}$.

-\para{Space of Semantically Equivalent Programs} Generally, we can define a set of semantic-preserving transformations, which in turn induce a space of semantically equivalent programs.
-For example, we can: \begin{inparaenum}[(i)] \item rename variables, and \item add dead code. \end{inparaenum} There are clearly many other semantic preserving transformations (e.g., re-ordering independent statements), but their application would require a deeper analysis of the program to guarantee that they are indeed semantic preserving.
-In this paper, therefore, we focus on the above two semantic-preserving transformations which can be safely applied without any semantic analysis.
+Generally, we can define a set of semantic-preserving transformations, which in turn induce a space of semantically equivalent programs.
+For example, we can: \begin{inparaenum}[(i)] \item rename variables and \item add dead code. \end{inparaenum} There are clearly many other semantic preserving transformations (e.g., re-ordering independent statements), but their application would require a deeper analysis of the program to guarantee that they are indeed semantic preserving.
+In this paper, therefore, we focus on the above two semantic-preserving transformations, which can be safely applied without any semantic analysis.

-\para{Brute-Force Exploration} One na\"ive approach for exploring the space of equivalent programs is to apply transformations randomly.
+One na\"ive approach for exploring the space of equivalent programs is to randomly apply transformations using brute-force.
 We can apply transformations randomly to generate new programs and use the model to make a prediction for each generated program.
-However, the program space to be explored is exponentially large making exhaustive exploration prohibitively expensive.
+However, the program space to be explored is exponentially large, making exhaustive exploration prohibitively expensive.